|

 -

-- In practice, this isn't particularly noticeable or worthy of comment,
+- In practice, on white-background plates this isn’t particularly noticeable or worthy of comment,

 especially since the debossed rim inside the outer perimeter of the tag